Tkʼemlúps te Secwépemc: History

 The Kamloops Indian Residential School was established on the Nation's territory in 1890, and was run by the Catholic Church until 1969 as part of the Canadian Indian residential school system, before being taken over by the federal government and used as a day school.
 At one point, the school was the largest in the residential school system, with up to 500 students attending at any given time.
 The school closed in 1978, but the building remains near a bend in the South Thompson River on Kamloops Indian Reserve No. 1.
 In May 2021, according to a source referencing TteS Kukpi7 Rosanne Casimir's news release, the remains of 215 children, including some as young as three years old, were found buried on the site of the former residential school.
 Work is being done to see if any records of these deaths can be found in local museums, and to inform community members who had family that attended the school, to provide help dealing with the discovery.
 Another source limits the discovery to having identified approximately 200 potential burial sites using ground penetrating radar techniques, citing more forensic investigation and excavation work needing to be done.

 The city of Kamloops is now a major regional urban centre with circa 92,000 residents.
 The Kamloops Indian Band's business district functions economically as a part of the city, though it is separately administered by the Band.
 The golf course and resort/recreational community of Sun Rivers is located on the main Kamloops Reserve.

 Controversy over the Sun Peaks Resort in regard to native title has involved Kamloops band members.

 Demographics

-The Band currently has 1,412 members living on and off its 33150 acre reserve.
+As of February 2024, the band has 1,550 members living on and off its 33150 acre reserve.
 It has active language and cultural programs and its Skʼelep School of Excellence is one of the largest First Nations elementary schools in British Columbia (Skʼelep is the Shuswap language name for "the Trickster", Coyote).